csgillespie/efficientR/main.md

 The above code demonstrates the three arguments that `gather()` requires:

 1. `data`, a data frame in which column names will become row values.
-1. `key`, the name of the categorical variable into which the column names in the original datasets are converted .
+1. `key`, the name of the categorical variable into which the column names in the original datasets are converted.
 1. `value`, the name of cell value columns.

 As with other functions in the 'tidyverse', all arguments are given using bare names, rather than character strings.
 Arguments 2 and 3 can be specified by the user, and have no relation to the existing data.
-Furthermore an additional argument, set as `-religion`, was used to remove the religion variable from the gathering, ensuring that the values in this columns are the first column in the output.
+Furthermore an additional argument, set as `-religion`, was used to remove the religion variable from the gathering, ensuring that the values in this column are the first column in the output.
 If no `-religion` argument were specified, all column names are used in the key, meaning the results simply report all 180 column/value pairs resulting from the input dataset with 10 columns by 18 rows:

 ```r